MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/use-sql-server-in-windows.md

 <!---Internal note: The screenshots in the article are being or were already updated.
 Please contact "gsprad" and "christys" for triage before making the further changes to the screenshots.
 --->

-# Version requirements for SQL Server in Windows operating system
+# Version requirements for SQL Server in the Windows operating system

-This article describes the version requirements for SQL Server in Windows operating system.
+This article describes the version requirements for SQL Server in the Windows operating system (OS).

 _Original product version:_ &nbsp; SQL Server
 _Original KB number:_ &nbsp; 2681562